neo4j-contrib/neo4j-dwh-connector/README.md

 This repository contains the Neo4j Data Warehouse Connector for Apache Spark.

-# License

-This neo4j-connector-apache-spark is Apache 2 Licensed

 # Goal

 The goal of the Neo4j DWH Connector is to simplify the interoperability between Neo4j Spark and other data sources like Snowflake, Redshift and so on.